Protecting Consumers.

 Enforcing Accountability.

-The Institute for Consumer Rights and Product Liability Protection (ICRP) is Nigeria’s independent authority on consumer rights, product safety, and public-interest litigation.
+Institute for Consumer Rights and Product Liability Protection (ICRP) is Nigeria’s private, independent, authority on consumer rights, product safety, and public-interest litigation.

 0